dyakonoff/cuba-validation/README.md

 * Units
 * Kilograms
 * Tons
 On the other hand, `Product` class has `weightPerMeasure` field, which displays the weight of one product item.
-It’s quite obvious that only if product item’s measure is `ProductMeasure::Unit` then this `weightPerMeasure` can have arbitrary value (but still non-negative).
+It’s quite obvious that only if product item’s measure is `ProductMeasure.Unit` then this `weightPerMeasure` can have arbitrary value (but still non-negative).
 If `product.measure == Kilograms` then `product.weightPerMeasure` should be equal 1 (one kilogram weights one kilogram exactly).
 The same is for Tons (1 ton = 1000 kilograms).

 So, having the annotation expressing this just in one source code line looks quite appealing.